 The Term Loans bear interest at the daily variable rate per annum equal to 6.0% plus the prime rate, or 11.0%, whichever is greater.
 CytRx was required to make interest-only payments on the Term Loans through February 28, 2017, and beginning on March 1, 2017 blended equal monthly installments of principal amortization and accrued interest until the maturity date of the Term Loans on February 1, 2020.
-Under the terms of the loan, CytRx is required to maintain a minimum cash balance equal to the greater of (i) \$10 million or (ii) forward three months projected cash burn.
 As security under their obligations, the Company issued to the lenders warrants to purchase a total of 105,691 shares of its common stock at an exercise price of \$12.30.
 These warrants are classified as equity warrants with a fair value of \$633,749.
 All outstanding principal and accrued interest on the term loans was paid in full on the maturity date of August 1, 2018.

-On July 28, 2017, CytRx entered into a First Amendment to Loan and Security Agreement with Hercules to amend its existing long-term loan facility (the "Loan Agreement").
+As a result of the NantCell exclusive licensing transaction, on July 28, 2017, CytRx entered into a First Amendment to Loan and Security Agreement with Hercules to amend its existing long-term loan facility (the "Loan Agreement").
 The amendment provided for payment, on July 28, 2017, of \$5.0 million in outstanding principal and unpaid interest due under the Loan Agreement, plus a \$100,000 prepayment charge, and for repayment, on or prior to September 30, 2017, of an additional \$5.0 million outstanding principal and unpaid interest due under the Loan Agreement, plus a second \$100,000 prepayment charge.
 CytRx also agreed to an updated schedule of monthly payments and a new maturity date of August 1, 2018.
 Pursuant to the amendment, a portion of the warrants (representing 80% of the total number of shares issuable upon exercise of the warrants) was amended to change the exercise price of that portion of the warrants from \$12.30 per share to \$4.62 per share, which was calculated based upon the 30-day volume-weighted average price of our common stock over the 30-day period beginning 15 days before the July 28, 2017 announcement of the NantCell license transaction.
 CytRx evaluated the amended debt agreement under ASC 470 and determined it to be a modification and that in accordance with accounting guidance for debt modifications, the incremental fair value of the repriced warrants of \$77,000 and the \$200,000 fee paid to the lender was recorded as additional loan discount to be recognized using the interest method over the remaining life of the loan.